DevFdo/airbrb/README.md

-# Assessment 4 - ReactJS: AirBrB 🏠
+# ReactJS: AirBrB 🏠

-This assignment is due _Friday 21st November, 10pm_.

 1. Background & Motivation
 2. The Task (Frontend)
 3. The Support (Backend)
-4. Constraints & Assumptions
-5. Teamwork
-6. Marking Criteria
-7. Originality of Work
-8. Submission
-9. Late Submission Policy

-## 0. Change Log

-28/10/25 - Due date typo was updated (wrong day, correct date)

-18/11/25 - Added clarifications for ascending/descending sort order

-## Compulsory setup

-Please run ./util/setup.sh in your terminal before you begin.
-This will set up some checks in relation to the "Git Commit Requirements".
-If you ran this script before the MR rolled out specified in changelog, please run it again.
-It's important to note that you should **NOT** use any pre-built web app templates or any AI web app creators for this assignment.

 ## 2. Your Task - Airbrb

-You (and potentially a friend) are to build a frontend for a provided backend.
+You are to build a frontend for a provided backend.
 This frontend shall be built with ReactJS.
-It shall be a single page application that does not require a refresh for state updates (Failure to make your app a fully single page app will result in significant mark penalties).
+It shall be a single page application that does not require a refresh for state updates

 Features need to be implemented (described below) in order for your ReactJS app to meet the requirements of the task, and to operate with the backend described in 3.2.

-1. Anything marked 🙉🙉🙉 only needs to completed by pair-attempts and not individual-attempts.
-Individual-attempts of pair-features may be eligible for bonus marks [refer to 6.
-Marking Criteria](#6-marking-criteria)

-2. The requirements describe a series of **screens**.
-Screens can be popups/modals, or entire pages.
-The use of that language is so that you can choose how you want it to be displayed.
-A screen is essentially a certain state of your web-based application.

-3. All success/error/warning messages shown to users should use appropriate UI components, you are not allowed to use alert throughout this assignment.

-**Note**: This assignment, _unlike assignment 3_, has a lot of functionality available whilst not logged in.
-Logging in just adds extra functionality.
-If you're unsure what we mean by this behaviour, you can play around with the Airbnb website for comparison.

 ### 2.1.
 Feature Set 1.
-Admin Auth (5%)
+Admin Auth

 This focuses on the basic user interface to register and log in to the site.
 Login and registration are required to gain access to making bookings as a guest, leave reviews and to manage your own listings as a host.